Harvey Levin always wanted to be a lawyer since his childhood

 According to Celebrity Net Worth, the estimated net worth of the TMZ's CEO is $15 million.
 It is sure that he has been able to get huge success in his career.
 The magazine has made a huge impact on Hollywood since its publication.
 Heavy says with this success 'He's gone from a "prince of sleaze' to today's "King of Hollywood".'

-This magazine till now have covered many big stories like 'Mel Gibson's anti-Semitic rant', Michael Jackson's death, 'Chris Brown beating Rihanna', 'Heath Ledger and Brittnay Murphy's death' and many others.
+This magazine till now has covered many big stories like 'Mel Gibson's anti-Semitic rant', Michael Jackson's death, 'Chris Brown beating Rihanna', 'Heath Ledger and Brittnay Murphy's death' and many others.